janus-idp/backstage-plugins/plugins/bulk-import-backend/README.md

 ### Usage

 The bulk import backend plugin provides a REST API to bulk import catalog entities into the catalog.
-The API is available at the `api/bulk-import` endpoint.
+The API is available at the `/api/bulk-import-backend` endpoint.

+As a prerequisite, you need to add at least one GitHub Integration (using either a GitHub token or a GitHub App or both) in your app-config YAML file (or a local `app-config.local.yaml` file).
+See https://backstage.io/docs/integrations/github/locations/#configuration and https://backstage.io/docs/integrations/github/github-apps/#including-in-integrations-config for more details.

+## REST API

-Please refer to the [OpenAPI spec](./openapi.yaml) for the API endpoints and their corresponding request and response formats
+Please refer to [`src/schema/openapi.yaml`](src/schema/openapi.yaml) for the API definition (along with some examples) and the [generated documentation](api-docs/README.md) for more details about the request and response parameters and formats.